mikhajlov-oleg/cell_adhesion-image-analysis/distance-clusters-border/readme.txt

-First, the .csv file with the cell contour coordinates is generated from cell files by the script.
+First, the .csv file with the cell contour coordinates is generated from cell files by the roi-polygon-coordinates.ijm script.

 The main function is ***distance2edge.m***
 It computes the expected distance of uniformly distributed points (clusters) to the edge of a polygon (cell boundary).